Jack Bruce: 1962–1966: Early career

+Jack's playing in jazz combos was disapproved of by his school and he was forced to leave.
 After leaving school, he toured Italy, playing double bass with the Murray Campbell Big Band.

 In 1962, Bruce became a member of the London-based band Blues Incorporated, led by Alexis Korner, in which he played the upright bass.
 The band also included organist Graham Bond, saxophonist Dick Heckstall-Smith and drummer Ginger Baker.
-In 1963 the group broke up, and Bruce went on to form the Graham Bond Quartet with Bond, Baker and guitarist John McLaughlin.
+In 1963 the group broke up.

+In March, 1963, Bruce played in the Johnny Burch Octet.
+Bruce would go on to form the Graham Bond Quartet with Bond, Baker and guitarist John McLaughlin.
 They played an eclectic range of music genres, including bebop, blues and rhythm and blues.
 As a result of session work, Bruce switched from the upright bass to the electric bass guitar.
-The move to electric bass happened as McLaughlin was dropped from the band; he was replaced by Heckstall-Smith on saxophone, and the band pursued a more concise R&B sound and changed their name to the Graham Bond Organisation.
+The move to electric bass happened as McLaughlin left the band.
+He was replaced by Heckstall-Smith on saxophone, and the band pursued a more concise R&B sound and changed their name to the Graham Bond Organisation.
 The group released two studio albums and several singles but were not commercially successful.

 During the time that Bruce and Baker played with the Graham Bond Organisation, they were known for their hostility towards each other.
 There were numerous stories of the two sabotaging each other's equipment and fighting on stage.
 Relations grew so bad between the two that Bruce left the band in August 1965.